sayanghosh75/yaml-fileserver-smb/README.md

 <!-- A more detailed Usage or detailed explaination of the repository here -->
 ## Usage

-Execute nas.yml using `ansible-playbook nas.yml` to set up a NFS server.
+Execute nas.yml using `ansible-playbook nas.yml` to set up a SMB fileserver.
 The server is accessible by the user `nasuser` and the SMB folder exported is `/nasfolder`

 Key files: